 Dietary fiber comes from a wide range of food groups, including:

-• Fruits: Raspberries, bananas, pears, and apples (both with skin on) contain the highest fiber contents out of any fruit.
-Oranges, strawberries, and figs also have high amounts of fiber
+- Fruits: Raspberries, bananas, pears, and apples (both with skin on) contain the highest fiber content of any fruit.
+Oranges, strawberries, and figs also have high amounts of fiber.

-• Nuts & legumes: Nuts and legumes have incredibly high amounts of fiber, with the highest in content being split peas, lentils, black beans, and lima beans.
-Many other kinds of nuts and seeds are also very well-endowed with fiber
+- Nuts & legumes: Nuts and legumes have incredibly high fiber per serving.
+Split peas, lentils, black beans, and lima beans have the highest fiber content.
+Many other kinds of nuts and seeds are also very well-endowed with fiber.

 Read more